-Recently, a viral post of an American middle-school teacher named Julie Marburger caught the attention of the educators around the world.
-According to her post, she has finally made a decision to leave her teaching career at the end of this year because of an incident which she claimed to have left her “emotionally unable to continue for the day.”
+Recently, a viral post of an American middle-school teacher named Julie Marburger caught the attention of educators around the world.
+According to her post, she has finally decided to leave her teaching career at the end of this year because of an incident which she claimed to have left her “emotionally unable to continue for the day.”

 “Parents have become far too disrespectful, and their children are even worse.”
 She wrote.

-Through her post, she voiced out her disappointment and complains to the parents who tolerate the misbehavior of their children instead of cooperating with the teachers in able to better educate the students.
+Through her post, she voiced out her disappointment and complained to the parents who tolerate the misbehavior of their children instead of cooperating with the teachers can better educate the students.
 The administration of the school was mentioned too, with her claiming that they always want to keep the parents happy which leaves her with no way to the job she was hired to do which is to TEACH KIDS.

 - Parents who tolerate their child’s misbehavior (especially in front of the teacher)

 - Parents who don’t care about their child’s performance in school

 - Parents who don’t cooperate with the school’s activities and advocacies

 - Parents who have high expectations of their child and who can’t accept their child’s limits, therefore, leading the child to misbehave or perform badly